moneytree/moneytree-link-android-sdk/README.md

     - [Integration steps](https://developer.android.com/studio/projects/android-library.html?#AddDependency).
     - Or this example app might be helpful.

-3. Add your `ClientId` string that is provided by Moneytree
+3. Add your `ClientId` string that is provided by Moneytree.
+Note that there is per environment.
 ```xml
 <string name="moneytree_link_client_id">YOUR_MONEYTREE_LINK_CLIENT_ID</string>
 ```
-    - We recommend to use `strings.xml` to differentiate `moneytree_link_client_id` between staging and production. i.e. `debug/strings.xml` and `main/strings.xml`

-4. Configure the `manifest` file to receive the token from web view.
+4. Configure the `manifest` file to receive an auth token from WebView.

     1. Add `CustomTabActivity` as the following example.
-It receives a callback which has a token when your `authorize` request for the `MoneytreeLink` class finishes successfully.
+It will receive a callback which has an auth token when your `authorize` request for the `MoneytreeLink` class finishes successfully.
     ```xml
     <activity android:name="com.getmoneytree.token.CustomTabActivity">
         <intent-filter>